InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: InfiniteDiffusion: Unbounded Generation Across Planetary Scales

 \subsection{Tractability via Truncated $T$}

 There is one final but critical barrier in making InfiniteDiffusion practical.
-Each query $J_{t-1}[R]$ typically requires a region of $J_t$ larger than $R$ itself, as pixels near the edge of $R$ are generated by windows that extend beyond $R$.
-In the sliding-window case, regions grow quadratically in area, yielding an overall $O(T^3)$ time complexity for final generation.
+Each query $J_t[R]$ typically requires a region of $J_{t+1}$ larger than $R$ itself, as pixels near the edge of $R$ are generated by windows that extend beyond $R$, making large $T$ prohibitively expensive, particularly for the first query.
 For traditional MultiDiffusion, which relies on continuously fusing diffusion paths over dozens of steps, this complexity renders infinite generation effectively impossible.

-To overcome this, we redefine $\Phi$ as an arbitrary denoising function, such as a few-step Consistency Model or a sequence of standard diffusion steps, rather than a single atomic step.
+To overcome this, we redefine $\Phi$ as an arbitrary denoising function, such as a few-step consistency model, or a sequence of standard diffusion steps, rather than a single atomic step.
 This insight decouples $T$ from the internal diffusion schedule, which may be much longer.
+We find that our framework retains coherence even when $T$ is aggressively truncated.
+To quantify this, we apply InfiniteDiffusion to a standard text-to-image model: Stable Diffusion.

-Crucially, we find that our framework retains striking coherence even when generation is aggressively truncated to $T=1$ or $2$.
-We hypothesize that because global structure is largely determined from hierarchical conditioning, overlapping windows only need to enforce local consistency that is already largely aligned through shared noise.
-Additionally, because the models are trained on random crops, they learn an approximately translation invariant representation that bases predictions on local patterns, which are shared across overlapping windows, rather than absolute position, further reducing seams.
-Together, these factors make the method robust even under minimal iterative refinement.
+Table ~\ref{tab:infinidiff-fid} compares the FID of InfiniteDiffusion with $T=1$ and $T=2$ to bounded MultiDiffusion (effectively $T=50$) on a reference dataset generated with Stable Diffusion across 8 distinct prompts.
+Fig. ~\ref{fig:infinite_diffusion_comparison} shows side-by-side comparisons. $T=1$ retains overall structure but introduces artifacts in many cases, while $T=2$ effectively saturates FID and eliminates most artifacts.
+In Appendix ~\ref{app:panorama_details}, we provide additional samples and runtime comparisons, and show that $T=5$ eliminates practically all artifacts across every scenario tested, with diminishing overhead for larger regions.